mflaxman/blind-xpub/README.md

 ## What We Accomplished

-At the time of seed generation up until revealing the account map (with secret BIP32 path), the holder of seed phrase B was unable to learn *anything* about what they were protecting:
+At the time of seed generation up until revealing the output descriptors (with secret BIP32 path), the holder of seed phrase B was unable to learn *anything* about what they were protecting:
 * Transaction history (including any spent UTXOs) & balance
 * Quorum information (`1-of-2` in this case)

 If the HODLer of this seed phrase were malicious (or compelled by a government), they would not be able to reveal *any* privacy information.
 Also, because this is built on top of existing BIP32 paths, it is *already* compatible with many existing hardware wallets and software libraries.

-Of course, this scheme requires that the blinded key holder be able to get access to the account map in the event they are needed for recovery.
+Of course, this scheme requires that the blinded key holder be able to get access to the output descriptors in the event they are needed for recovery.
 Presumably, this privacy tradeoff is well worth it to the original key-holder if they are still alive but have lost access to their seed phrase.
 Alternatively, if the original key-holder is now deceased, privacy is likely no longer their top concern (they just want the funds to make it to their heirs).

 A common use-case here might be a `2-of-3` with the following criteria:
-* Seed A belongs to the HODLer, who keeps it at home or work (along with copies of the account map)
+* Seed A belongs to the HODLer, who keeps it at home or work (along with copies of the output descriptors)
 * Seed B belongs to the HODLer, who intentionally blinds it before putting the seed phrase in a safe deposit box.
 The safe deposit box is setup to automatically transfer to the HODLer's estate (children) in the event something happens to them.
-* Seed C is generated by the HODLer's estate (children), who is also given a copy of the account map.
+* Seed C is generated by the HODLer's estate (children), who is also given a copy of the output descriptors.

 In this situation, if a banker drills the safe deposit box, they would be unable to tell what they gained access to (amount and/or quorum).

 Of course this is just one construction out of nearly infinite possibilities.
-Another might be to blind the heir's key (so that they don't know what they're inheriting) and give the account map to a lawyer (who is bound by attorney-client privilege and also has **no private key material**).
+Another might be to blind the heir's key (so that they don't know what they're inheriting) and give the output descriptors to a lawyer (who is bound by attorney-client privilege and also has **no private key material**).

 ## Compatibility

-What's amazing about this protocol, is that because it takes advantage of existing standards (BIP32 and account map) it already works on the bitcoin network!
+What's amazing about this protocol, is that because it takes advantage of existing standards (BIP32 and output descriptors) it already works on the bitcoin network!

 ### Signers (Hardware Wallets)